 24 hours or up to 1 hour before the event start time

-On a specific date and time before the event starts
+On a specific date and time before or after the event starts

 After a certain number of guests - across all guest lists - have confirmed for the event.
 This number can be seen from the Guest List view under the total 'Confirmed' column.
 This refers to all confirmed guests across all guest lists, if you are sending your invitations to multiple guest lists.